 In general, consulting with an experienced attorney may be the best way to determine whether you have a case that can lead to significant compensation.
 In these cases, please contact Florin Gray Bouzas Owens, LLC to discuss your legal options.
 We are not only able to listen to your case and help advise you on what to do next, but we also offer your initial consultation and no cost.

 If you or a loved one has been a victim of violations in employment law, please contact Florin Gray Bouzas Owens, LLC immediately.
 Our employment lawyers are here to help you fight for your right to a fair workplace – and help you secure the compensation you deserve.
 We are advocates for those who have been wronged by unfair labor practices, and aggressively pursue those companies to the fullest extent of the law on your behalf.
 Contact us today for a free initial consultation to determine your options for filing a claim.

-The hiring of a Lutz employment lawyer is an important decision that should not be based solely upon advertisements.
+The hiring of Tampa employment lawyer is an important decision that should not be based solely upon advertisements.
 This website is designed for general information only.
 The information presented in this website should not be construed to be formal legal advice nor does it constitute the formation of a lawyer/client relationship.